 Our house is a lovely 1928 bungalow in a wonderful historic neighborhood with sidewalks and tree lined streets.
+Off street parking.

-Outdoors: a front porch (with wicker furniture and a porch swing) for drinking your morning coffee and greeting the neighbors walking by.
+Outdoors: a front porch (with porch furniture and a porch swing) for drinking your morning coffee and greeting the neighbors walking by.
 We also have a large (28' x 14') screened back porch for privacy, meals (the dining table seats 8) and just "taking it easy" (feel free to play our guitars, banjo, mandolin or dulcimer if you're a musician).
 The entire yard is an award winning garden with several seating areas.
 But don't worry, you won't need to do anything (it's very low maintenance).

 Upstairs: there are two small bedrooms (with a low ceiling because it's a converted attic) and a half bath.
 One of the upstairs BRs has two twin beds (see photos) and the other upstairs BR has a futon sofa bed that can sleep two.
 Our home is lovely and comfortable (everyone says so), and while you're here, you'll feel that your own home is in good hands - which it will be.

 We live in the wonderful historic neighborhood of Ardmore.
 Most of the houses here date from the 1920's.
 We have porches and sidewalks and tree shaded streets, so it's ideal for walking, jogging and biking.
-We're within walking distance of a large park (Miller Park), Wake Forest Baptist Hospital (a teaching hospital) and an easy drive (10 minutes or less) to downtown and lots of shopping, restaurants, clubs, etc. Winston Salem has 5 colleges or universities, including Wake Forest and UNC School of the Arts (a performing arts school).
+We're within walking distance of a small park (Lockland Park) and a large park (Miller Park), Wake Forest Baptist Hospital (a teaching hospital) and an easy drive (10 minutes or less) to downtown and lots of shopping, restaurants, clubs, etc. Winston Salem has 5 colleges or universities, including Wake Forest and UNC School of the Arts (a performing arts school).
 WS has several nationally known festivals, such as the River Run Film Festival, the National Black Theatre Festival , the Western Film Festival and the Winston Salem Open (tennis).
 We have a professional baseball team (with a new stadium), a symphony, an opera company, several professional theater companies, and a 365 acre lake (where you can use our 3 bikes to do the 7 mile loop around the lake) just 15 minutes away.
 We are less than a 2 hour drive from Charlotte, Asheville, Greensboro and Raleigh, and 5 hours or less from either Washington DC, Charleston SC, Atlanta, the Smokey Mountains, and the Outer Banks on North Carolina's Atlantic coast (where you can deep sea fish, scuba, hang glide, parasail, kayak, and more).
-We're half an hour from an Amtrak train station that will take you to DC, NYC and beyond, and less than an hour to other mountains and lakes, with a great many hiking trails within easy access.
+We're half an hour from an Amtrak train station that will take you to DC, NYC, Boston and beyond, and less than an hour to other mountains and lakes, with a great many hiking trails within easy access.
 Really, it's an ideal location.
 Our city is often listed as one of the best places to live or retire in the USA.